lderkzen/hou-units/docs/Use Cases/UC203 Delete an event template.md

-# Use Case 209: Check event attendance
+# Use Case 203: Delete an event template

 ### Subject Area
 Events